 This is the simplest type of NoSQL database, which can store only key–value pairs and offers basic functionality for retrieving the value associated with a key.
 A key–value store is a great option if you want to quickly find information with a key.
 Amazon DynamoDB and Redis are the brightest examples of key–value stores.

-The simple structure of DynamoDB and Redis makes these databases extremely scalable.
+The simple structure of DynamoDB and Redis makes them the best scalable databases.
 With no connection between values and no construction schemes required, the number of values is limited only by computing power.

 This type of database is optimized for horizontal scaling, which means you need to add more machines to store more data.
 This is less costly than scaling relational databases but may lead to high utility costs for cooling and electricity.